Japanese Pancakes ホットケーキ

 (Harajuku, Odaiba, and Ginza, Tokyo)

-This chain, now with many branches across Japan, is one of the most popular - sometimes you have to be patient and queue to taste some of the twelve recipes offered on the menu.
-A nice plus, the Harajuku store has a terrace.
+This chain, now with many branches across Japan, is one of the most popular - sometimes you have to be patient and queue to get the chance to taste some of the twelve recipes offered on the menu.
+A nice plus, the Harajuku store has an open-air terrace.

 Pancakes topped with a mountain of strawberries, caramelized apples or simply maple syrup are on offer at JS Pancake Cafe.
 For those with a less sweet tooth, this restaurant also offers salads, and pancakes accompanied by fried eggs and bacon, or salmon and avocado.